|Forbes Field, the

 A big positive was that superstars such as Stan Musial, Ted Williams, Joe DiMaggio, Bob Feller, Warren Spahn, etc. would usually begin and end their careers with the same team.
 Thus people would identify the player with the team.

 The Farm Systems.
 Players were developed on the playgrounds, on high school teams, and with independent local teams, professional, semi-pro, and amateur.
 Without television, people would enjoy a summer evening watching their local baseball team.
 They would sell a player’s contract when discovered by a major league scout.
+I watched Wilkinsburg's sandlot team a number of times with my cousin Bob Foley.
 My home town of about 17,000, one of many steel towns in the Monongahela River south of Pittsburgh, had its Duquesne Zemps.
 By 1950 our town had eight or so Little League teams (boys 8 – 12 years old) and latter a Pony League team (Middle School) and an American Legion team for teens after the high school season was over.

 Branch Rickey (http://www.baseball-reference.com/bullpen/Branch_Rickey, http://sabr.org/bioproj/person/6d0ab8f3) , while General Manager of the St. Louis Cardinals, pioneered the farm system in the 1920s and 30s as a means of developing players for the future and thus built the Cardinals into a dynasty.
 The Cardinals had working relationships with teams at different levels or had part or full ownership.
 Its scouts would discover a player, have him sign a contract, and place him with a Class D team in a corresponding league.
 The players would advance up to Class C, Class B, Class A, Double A, and Triple A before making it to a major league team.
 Today we have Rookie League, A, AA, and AAA.
 There are less farm teams today, but much of the development work is done by college baseball teams.
 Today players are drafted out of high school or college by major league teams and assigned to one of their farm clubs.